Looking for an alternative to Mint?

-Check out this list of the best Mint alternatives to see if you might find a money app that you like better than Mint.
+Check out this list of the best Mint alternatives to see if you might find a money app for you.

 Top Alternatives To Mint